hashicorp/terraform-provider-google/website/docs/r/compute_region_disk.html.markdown

   Links to the users of the disk (attached instances) in form: project/zones/zone/instances/instance

-* `source_image_id` -
-  The ID value of the image used to create this disk.
-This value identifies the exact image that was used to create this persistent disk.
-For example, if you created the persistent disk from an image that was later deleted and recreated under the same name, the source image ID would identify the exact version of the image that was used.

 * `source_snapshot_id` -
   The unique ID of the snapshot used to create this disk.
 This value identifies the exact snapshot that was used to create this persistent